 We take our role as the educators and carers of tomorrow’s young minds very seriously.
 We feel that we are creating the future citizens of our world.
 The early childhood years are key to the development of keen learners and responsible fun loving citizens who challenge their own and others ideas.

-I on a lifestyle block near town with my husband Mike, our four little girls, Ella, Kate, Pippa and Charlie and our dog, Zinny.
+I live on a lifestyle block near town with my husband Mike, our four little girls, Ella, Kate, Pippa and Charlie, our dog, Zinny and our puppy, Rubble.

 Kia Ora parents and whanau.
 My name is Kerry Godden and I am thrilled to be working with Kirsty and her teaching team at My Treehut.